ukor/tsk-man/README.md

 Socket can be leverage here to provide collaborative feature.
 Depending on my time and schedule, I may and may not implement that.

+I have never liked the idea of using socket.io with NestJS.
+The abstraction is way too much.
+If scalibility and control is in mind, I will alway recommend that socket.io should be use as a standalone (That's is how I use it).

 ### Yjs